🧑⚖️ A real verdict by an imaginary jury

 We have to simulate a model of ourselves in the minds of others and use it as an evaluation device.

-This behavior is reflexive, like breathing.
+This behavior is unconscious, like breathing.
 A subconscious assessment, steered by imaginary hearsay, influences our emotions.
 It directs our habits and behaviors.

 As such, we don't focus on what we do but on what we want to look like we do.
-We're not happy with what we did unless we imagine others would approve.
+We fantasize about validation from others before feeling satisfied with our own actions.

 This fictional foreign perspective corrupts our real internal state.

 This self-worth gauge concocted by our mind is not an indisputable arbiter of truth.
 It's more like a suggestion provider.
-A hint machine, if you will.
+A tool for providing guidance, but not gospel.